TheOsceola - FSU 2025 OL commit Solomon Thomas reassured by visit, updates recruitment

 Speaking of workouts, Thomas did get to witness one of the 'tour of duty' workouts that the team goes through every year.

-Thomas committed to Florida State on December 22nd.
-His decision was heavily influenced at the time by the fact that the Seminoles were excluded from the College Football Playoffs.
-For the first time since his decision, Thomas got to sit down with Coach Norvell talk about their vision for the future.
+Thomas committed to Florida State on Dec.
+22. His decision was heavily influenced at the time by the fact that the Seminoles were excluded from the College Football Playoff.
+For the first time since his decision, Thomas got to sit down with coach Mike Norvell talk about their vision for the future.

 "Every time I come I feel like I learn something different," Thomas said.
 "I gained more trust with the coaches.
 As much as recruits are evaluating schools as far as which one they want to go to.
 It's the same process with them — they are evaluating us.
 It gave them a chance to come and see me, get to know me better and build that relationship."